Shr1mpTop/Singapore-Major-Fan-Consensus-Protocol/README.md

 ### Data Flow

-1.  **The Smart Contract**: Deployed on the Ethereum blockchain, the contract is the ultimate source of truth.
-It securely holds all funds, defines the betting logic, and ensures that payouts are handled according to predetermined rules.
+1.  **The Smart Contract**: Deployed on Ethereum's Sepolia testnet, the contract serves as the transparent foundation for our community support system.
+It manages the Victory Vault using free testnet credits, implements fair distribution logic, and ensures every participant can verify the process.
-2.  **The Backend (Flask & Web3.py)**: This service acts as a vital bridge.
-It runs a persistent listener that monitors the blockchain for new betting transactions.
-It then indexes this data into a local database (SQLite) to power the API, providing the frontend with aggregated statistics, leaderboards, and team-specific data without requiring every user to query the blockchain directly.
+2.  **The Backend (Flask & Web3.py)**: This service bridges blockchain technology with accessible data visualization.
+It monitors the blockchain for community support activities, indexes participation into a local database, and powers the API that delivers real-time statistics, leaderboards, and team engagement metrics to all fans.
-3.  **The Frontend (Next.js)**: The user-facing application that consumes data from the backend API.
-It provides a rich, interactive experience, handles wallet connections, and allows users to construct and send their betting transactions to the smart contract.
+3.  **The Frontend (Next.js)**: The community-facing platform where CS2 fans connect their wallets and rally behind their chosen teams.
+It delivers an engaging experience that makes blockchain participation intuitive and rewarding, transforming complex Web3 concepts into familiar fan support actions.

 ---

 ## Project Structure

 ```
-Singapore-Major-Bet/
+Singapore-Major-Fan-Consensus/
 │
 ├── backend/                      # Flask backend service
 │   ├── app.py                    # Main application logic